-Top Schools for Cultural Studies
+Top Cultural Studies Schools

-1. University of California, Davis
+1. University of California in Davis, CA

 2. Stanford University in Stanford, CA

 |School Highlight: Stanford University in Stanford, CA, awards 75% of the university's undergraduate degrees and 40% of its doctorates through its School of Humanities and Sciences.|

 Through the university's School of Humanities and Sciences, students can focus their cultural studies on one of many areas, including German, Latin American, or East Asian culture.
 Successful completion of the programs can lead to a Bachelor of Arts, Master of Arts, or Ph.D.
 Stanford was tied #6 on the U.S. News and World Report list of top national universities for 2020.

 3. California State University in Los Angeles, CA

 |School Highlight: The College of Natural and Social Sciences at California State University in Los Angeles, CA, offers 19 bachelor's degrees and 17 master's degrees within 15 departments.|

 Undergraduate students at Cal State LA can pursue a major, minor, or concentration in ethnic studies.
 The ethnic studies program is highly interdisciplinary combining studies in law, public policy, education, and business, among other topics.
 Students study a variety of ethnic groups in the United States, including African Americans, Asian Americans, Latinos and Latinas, and American Indians.
 There are also on-campus student groups that promote intercultural understanding, including Raza Unida and the Black Student Union.
 For 2020, the school was ranked #31 among universities in the West Region by U.S. News and World Report.